 Creating ways to fit tourism onto the farm can go a long way in increasing farm revenue.
 There are numerous ways of attracting people.
-Whether they are visitors, guests, members or tourists, the primary purpose in bringing people to the farm is ultimately to increase farm viability.
+Whether they are visitors, guests, members or tourists, the primary purpose of bringing people to the farm is ultimately to increase farm viability.
 These people are customers.

 With today’s growing emphasis on agritourism and on-farm activities and events, it often seems like the idea of the farm itself is the product being sold: the barn; the rolling fields of crops; the livestock grazing on pasture; and the vistas.
 The serenity of farmland stretching on for acres is a hot commodity.
 That might fit well into the “tourism” part of agritourism.
 But forgetting the agricultural, working farm part of the equation shouldn’t be an option.
 Drawing attention away from farms as places that grow food while also protecting open, productive and attractive acres of land, can send the wrong message about the value of farmland and farming.